4pt0/4pt0-theme/README.md

 ## Code Style & Naming Conventions
 We're a stickler about naming conventions and style.
 Checkout [@bbertucc's gist] to understand how we style WordPress theme code.
 We also love the [code guide] by [@mdo].

+## Image Sizes
+This theme works with high density pixel displays. *You should upload images that are `2500px` x `1600px` or larger.* More media specs are available on the [repo's wiki].

 ## Contributing
 `4pt0-theme` is open for contributions.
 You can report issues under the ["Issues" tab], or fork this repo and help code.
 We'd love to include your updates!